Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 * **MAX_ACK_REQUESTS**: 8
 * **Tile**: size is 3 bytes (24 bits)
 * **Retransmission and inactivity timers**:
-  LoRaWAN devices do not implement a "retransmission timer".
-At the end of a window the ACK corresponding to this window is transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of device if tiles are missing.
+  LoRaWAN end-devices do not implement a "retransmission timer".
+At the end of a window the ACK corresponding to this window is transmitted by the network gateway (LoRaWAN application server) in the RX1 or RX2 receive slot of end-device if tiles are missing.
-  If this ACK is not received the device sends an all-0 (or an all-1) fragment with no payload to request an ACK retransmission.
+  If this ACK is not received the end-device sends an all-0 (or an all-1) fragment with no payload to request an ACK retransmission.
 The periodicity between retransmission of the all-0/all-1 fragments is device/application specific and may be different for each device (not specified).
 The SCHC gateway